destroyer-art/banking-app/README.md

-# LIbraries
+## LIbraries

 @hapi/hapi            -> The Hapi framework.
+@hapi/joi             -> Payload validation.
+@hapi/boom            -> Error Handling
-joi             -> For payload validation. bcrypt          -> For hashing passwords. hapi-auth-jwt2  -> For JWT authentication.
+bcrypt                -> For hashing passwords. hapi-auth-jwt2        -> For JWT authentication. typeorm               -> ORM

-# Backend Endpoints:

-export enum Routes {
-  LOGIN = "login",
-  REGISTER = "register",
-  TOP_UP = "top-up",
-  PURCHASE = "purchase",
-  REFUND = "refund",
-  TRANSFER = "transfer",
-  CUSTOMERS = "customers",
-}
+nodemon               -> Auto Restart pg                    -> Connection to Postgres mssql                 -> Connection to MSSQL jsonwebtoken          -> Authentication and Authorization rate-limiter-flexible -> Rate Limit Middleware

+## Backend Endpoints and Logics:

-## LOGIN Endpoint Logic:
+### LOGIN Endpoint Logic:

 1. Extract the email and password from the req.payload object
 2. Find a customer with the specified email address.